 Up until recently, the Internet has mainly relied on the cooperative nature of TCP congestion control in order to limit packet loss and fairly share network resources.
 Increasingly, however, new applications are being deployed which do not use TCP congestion control and are not responsive to the congestion signals given by the network.
-Such applications are potentially dangerous because they drive up the packet loss rates in the network and can eventually cause congestion collapse [17, 23].
-In order to address the problem of non-responsive flows, a lot of work has been done to provide routers with mechanisms for protecting against them [6, 18].
+Such applications are potentially dangerous because they drive up the packet loss rates in the network and can eventually cause congestion collapse [19, 28].
+In order to address the problem of non-responsive flows, a lot of work has been done to provide routers with mechanisms for protecting against them [7, 22, 27].
 The idea behind these approaches is to detect non-responsive flows and to limit their rates so that they do not impact the performance of responsive flows.
-This section describes and evaluates Stochastic Fair BLUE (SFB), a novel technique for protecting TCP flows against non-responsive flows using the BLUE algorithm.
-SFB is highly scalable and enforces fairness using an extremely small amount of state and a small
+This section describes and evaluates Stochastic Fair BLUE (SFB), a novel technique based on Bloom filters [2] for protecting TCP flows against nonresponsive flows.
+Based on the BLUE algorithm.
+SFB is highly scalable and enforces fairness using an extremely small amount of state and a small amount of buffer space.